ydusf/sales-data-analysis/README.md

 # Sales Data Analysis Project

-This project is an exploratory data analysis of a sales dataset, focusing on using numpy, pandas, matplotlib, seaborn, and statsmodels libraries in Python.
+This project is an exploratory data analysis of a sales dataset, focusing on using numpy, pandas, matplotlib, seaborn, scikit-learn and statsmodels libraries in Python.

 ## Overview